Tappan Zee

 The Tappan Zee ([ˌtæpən ˈziː]; also Tappan Sea or Tappaan Zee) is a natural widening of the Hudson River, about 3 mi across at its widest, in southeastern New York.
 It stretches about 10 mi along the boundary between Rockland and Westchester counties, downstream from Croton Point to Irvington.
-It derives its name from the Tappan Native American sub-tribe of the Delaware/Lenni Lenape, and the Dutch word zee [zeː], meaning a sea.
+Its name is from the Tappan people of the Lenape, and the Dutch word zee [zeː], meaning a sea.